 - There was no difference between the ability of patients with tetraplegia and paraplegia to achieve functional goals

-People with Multiple Sclerosis (MS) have successfully used a REX.
-The department of Rehabilitation at the East Kent Hospitals University NHS Foundation Trust has designed a clinical trial for the evaluation of REX in MS.
+The Department of Rehabilitiation at the East Kent Hospitals University NHS Foundation Trust, led by Dr Mohammed Sakel, has conducted a trial for the evaluation of REX with MS Patients.
+Results from this trial are expected to be published in 2020.

-For enquiries on this trial or recruitment information please email Karen Saunders email@example.com
+For enquiries on this trial please email firstname.lastname@example.org

 People who have suffered a Stroke have successfully used a REX.

-A clinical trial is being conducted by the Australian Institute of Neuro-rehabilitation (AIN), Nelson Bay, New South Wales (NSW), Australia and the University of Newcastle, NSW; and is supported by The Newcastle Permanent Charitable Foundation and Rex Bionics plc.
-The trial is open to volunteers from the Hunter Region of NSW, who have had a Stroke or Traumatic Brain Injury more than three months previously and have difficulty standing and walking.
-Volunteers will be treated twice a week for twelve weeks and the REX treatment will be supplemented by a home programme of exercises.
+A clinical trial has been conducted by the Australian Institute of Neuro-rehabilitation (AIN), Nelson Bay, New South Wales (NSW), Australia and the University of Newcastle, NSW; and is supported by The Newcastle Permanent Charitable Foundation and Rex Bionics plc.
+The trial was open to volunteers from the Hunter Region of NSW, who have had a Stroke or Traumatic Brain Injury more than three months previously and have difficulty standing and walking.
+Volunteers were treated twice a week for twelve weeks and the REX treatment was supplemented by a home programme of exercises.
 There is provision for MRI examination to correlate the functional and neurological response to treatment.